defconhaya/whoisa/README.md

 Welcome to the Rust Whois Parallel Client, a powerful and efficient tool designed to perform Whois queries in parallel.
 This open-source project is written in Rust, leveraging the language's performance and reliability to deliver a fast and concurrent Whois client.

+## About

+This project is my first venture into Rust development, and I'm excited to learn and contribute to the Rust ecosystem.
+Please bear in mind that as a newcomer, there might be room for improvement in both the codebase and documentation.
+Constructive feedback and contributions from the Rust community are highly encouraged!

+I want to emphasize that I have limited available time to work on this project due to other commitments.
+Your understanding and patience are greatly appreciated.
+If you're interested in contributing or have suggestions, please refer to the [Contribution Guidelines](CONTRIBUTING.md).

 ## Features

 - **Parallelism**: Execute multiple Whois queries concurrently, speeding up the process of retrieving information from various Whois servers.